FINANCIAL AID RATE95%

 - * Accredited by the American Occupational Therapy Association, Accreditation Council for Occupational Therapy Education (since 2014)

-University of Oklahoma Norman Campus is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+University of Oklahoma Norman Campus is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Baseball (Big Twelve Conference)